RussellGN/gumInc/readme.md

 This is the template for a website, Gum.iNc.

-## Status...24 july 2022
+## Status...2 oct 2022

-The template nearly complete, only a few details to iron out
+Wording and a few other details to iron out

 ## Technologies used